2022 Maryland gubernatorial election: Campaign

 Kelly Schulz, a former official in the administration of incumbent governor Larry Hogan, finished second in the primary.

 Robin Ficker, who served as a state legislator in the 1980s, finished third.

 Lieutenant Governor Boyd Rutherford, who was seen as the likely Republican frontrunner in the race, announced in April 2021 that he would not seek to succeed Governor Larry Hogan.
 Kelly Schulz, the Hogan administration's Secretary of Commerce and former Secretary of Labor, announced her candidacy just hours after Rutherford's announcement.

 State delegate Dan Cox entered the race in July 2021, and received the endorsement of former president Donald Trump in November.
 Hogan endorsed Schulz in the primary soon after, setting up a proxy war between Trump and Hogan in the Republican primary.
 Schulz outpaced Cox in fundraising and had outspent Cox 4–1, but polling showed that the two candidates were running neck-and-neck.

 In June 2022, the Democratic Governors Association spent $1.2 million for a television advertisement promoting Cox, hoping he would win the nomination and be easier for Democrats to defeat in November.
 Schulz and Hogan accused Democrats of meddling in the Republican primary, while Cox denied receiving any support from the DGA, saying that he had "nothing to do with the ad purchase".
-Some observers, including strategist Jim Dornan, say that two factors — Trump's endorsement and the DGA ad blitz — allowed Cox to advance to the general election.
-Other observers, including former Maryland lieutenant governor and Republican National Committee chair Michael Steele, say the ads had little impact on voters, highlighting that far-right politician and neo-Confederate activist Michael Peroutka had won the Attorney General primary on the same ballot by an almost identical margin to Cox, even though the DGA did not run any ads on his behalf.
+Some observers, including strategist Jim Dornan, said that two factors — Trump's endorsement and the DGA ad blitz — allowed Cox to advance to the general election.
+Other observers, including former Maryland lieutenant governor and Republican National Committee chair Michael Steele, said the ads had little impact on voters, highlighting that far-right politician and neo-Confederate activist Michael Peroutka had won the attorney general primary on the same ballot by an almost identical margin to Cox, even though the DGA did not run any ads on his behalf.